 Churchill once said that Americans could always be trusted to do the right thing once they had exhausted all the other options.

-I think that’s the same for life.
+I think that’s the same for life in general.

 No one forced me to work all the time.
 No one forced me to eat bad food.
 No one put it in my head that there’s no point in even running if I couldn’t build a workout regimen.
 The path of least resistance is the path I chose — and most people choose — because it is easy.

 Working out is hard.
 Eating right is hard.
 Cutting back expenses is hard.
 Maintaining a proper work/life balance is hard.
-Getting over relationship is really hard.
+Getting over a relationship is really hard.

 The “disasters” of life often turn out to be secret blessings.
 They push us into new areas and help us define — and survive — life.
 It is the challenges in life that make us who we are, not the easy parts.

 Looking back, there are things I wish had worked out differently, but everything that went wrong helped me focus my life in a more positive direction.
 I hit the point where I realized I needed to change.
 It sucked at the time, but in the end, it was for the best.